 SME INVOLVEMENT

-Understanding of the Hawk RtL case study was gained through and initial workshop and subsequent interviews with subject matter experts (SMEs).
+Understanding of the Hawk RtL case study was gained through and initial workshop and subsequent interviews with SMEs.
 An initial workshop was conducted with nine independent SMEs.
 Eight SMEs were military and industrial stakeholders who had a job role focused in developing military safety culture following the Haddon-Cave (2009) report.
 The final SME participant was an independent industry Human Factors professional.
 During this workshop, the Hawk RtL scenario was explored and key stakeholders were identified.

 To achieve a greater understanding, analysts were provided with detailed overview of the Hawk RtL scenario in a subsequent interview with an SME from Air Command, a senior Wing Commander.
 This resulted in a detailed account of the missile simulation task, which was further supplemented by information available within official documentation including Military Aviation Authority guidelines (MAA regulatory publications, 2016), and Flag Officer Sea Training (FOST) guidance (International Defence Training Royal Navy, n.d.).
 Two analysts completed a second, in-depth interview with the same Air Command SME for greater insight and clarification.
 During the second interview, the ten characteristics of a system of systems (Harvey & Stanton, 2014) were used to structure the discussion and elicit detailed information about Hawk operations for missile simulation training.